Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/templates/color_ramp.rst

 ========

 Add ``+``
-   Clicking on this button will add a stop to your custom weight paint map.
+   Clicking on this button will add a stop to your color ramp.
    The stops are added from the last selected stop to the next one, from left to right and they will be placed in the middle of both stops.
 Delete ``-``